libreswitch/ops/tests/rest/rest_test.md

 ** URL "/rest/v1/system" **

-> **STEPS:**
+#### Steps

-> 1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
+1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
-> 2. Configure an IPV4 address on the switch management interfaces.
+2. Configure an IPV4 address on the switch management interfaces.
-> 3. Configure the IPV4 address on the Ubuntu workstation.
+3. Configure the IPV4 address on the Ubuntu workstation.
-> 4. Configure the system through the Standard REST API PUT method for the URI "/rest/v1/system".
+4. Configure the system through the Standard REST API PUT method for the URI "/rest/v1/system".
-> 5. Validate the system configuration with the HTTP return code for the URI "/rest/v1/system".
+5. Validate the system configuration with the HTTP return code for the URI "/rest/v1/system".
-> 6. Execute the Standard REST API GET method for URI "/rest/v1/system".
+6. Execute the Standard REST API GET method for URI "/rest/v1/system".
-> 7. Validate the GET method HTTP return code for "/rest/v1/system" and its respective values.
+7. Validate the GET method HTTP return code for "/rest/v1/system" and its respective values.

 ### Test result criteria
 #### Test pass criteria